Skip to content

 The maximum number of queries that are merged into a bigger query, to calculate multiple sensors on the same table and to analyze multiple columns from the same table.

-This parameter could be also configured by setting DQO_SENSOR_LIMIT_MAX_MERGED_QUERIES environment variable.
+This parameter can also be configured by setting the DQO_SENSOR_LIMIT_MAX_MERGED_QUERIES environment variable.

 --dqo.sensor.limit.sensor-readout-limit

-This parameter could be also configured by setting DQO_SENSOR_LIMIT_SENSOR_READOUT_LIMIT environment variable.
+This parameter can also be configured by setting the DQO_SENSOR_LIMIT_SENSOR_READOUT_LIMIT environment variable.

 --dqo.sensor.limit.sensor-readout-limit-partitioned